CyberForgeEx-Labs/MALFORGE/README.md

 ## Acknowledgments

-- MALAPI.io for the comprehensive API categorization
+- MALAPI.io for the comprehensive API categorization.
-- Security research community for documented techniques
-- Microsoft for extensive API documentation
+- Microsoft for extensive API documentation.

 ---